Top 6 Teaching Strategies Adopted by Higher-Ed Institutions Post-Covid

 Dividing the content into short chunks

-Lengthy lessons aren’t the best way to engage students in either physical or online classes.
-Instructors, therefore, are trying and breaking the lesson into 10 or 15-minute short lessons to help students learn effectively.
+Lengthy lessons aren’t the best way to engage students in physical or online classes.
+Therefore, instructors try to break the lesson into 10 or 15-minute short lessons to help students learn effectively.

 Using a variety of learning tools